robomaniac/TLA2528_Arduino_Library/README.md

 ## 🙏 Acknowledgments

-- Gemini and Claude for vibe coding this as you can tell from this amazing readme
+Thanks to Gemini and Claude for contributing to this README.

 ## 📮 Support